Johnson had four receptions for 55 yards on six targets in Sunday's loss to Tennessee.

 Johnson, who was placed on injured reserve Tuesday, will undergo surgery on a torn ligament in his right ankle, Joel A. Erickson of The Indianapolis Star reports.

 Johnson's role steadily increased in the Colts' passing attack as injuries piled up within the receiving corps, culminating with his first career touchdown Sunday against the Jets.
 During that contest, though, he suffered a serious ankle injury that may end his season.
 To account for the lingering injuries to T.Y.
 Hilton (hamstring), Ryan Grant (ankle) and Jack Doyle (hip), the Colts signed veteran wide receiver Dontrelle Inman on Tuesday.

 Johnson (ankle) was placed on injured reserve Tuesday, Adam Caplan of SiriusXM Radio reports.

-It's another injury for the Colts wide receiving unit, as Ryan Grant (ankle) was also forced out of Sunday's loss to the Jets.
+It's another injury for the Colts wide receiver unit.
+Ryan Grant (ankle) was also forced out of Sunday's loss to the Jets.
 With T.Y.
 Hilton still nursing a hamstring injury, Indianapolis is dealing with serious depth issues at wide receiver.
-Now that Johnson's season is likely over, the Colts elected to bring in free agent Dontrelle Inman on Tuesday, which should give them some much-needed stability at the position given his four years of NFL experience, most of which came with the Chargers.
+Now that Johnson's season is likely over, the Colts elected to bring in free agent Dontrelle Inman on Tuesday, which should give them much-needed stability at the position given his four years of NFL experience, most of which came with the Chargers.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|